Vision - Birth Through Adolescence

 When should my child receive his or her first eye exam?

-Many vision problems can be detected at this stage and the earlier a condition is caught, the higher the chance of correction!
-If left un-examined, young children may not even realize that anything is wrong because they assume that everyone sees the same way they do!
+Many vision problems can be detected at this stage and the earlier a condition is caught, the higher the chance of correction.
+If vision problems go undetected, young children may not even realize that anything is wrong because they assume that everyone sees the same way they do.
+Children should have their second eye exam between the ages of two and five, and one every year after that.

 What about school screenings?
 Aren't they enough?